 Bristol-Myers Squibb in Focus

-Bristol-Myers Squibb (BMY) is headquartered in New York, and is in the Medical sector.
-The stock has seen a price change of -3.39% since the start of the year.
-The biopharmaceutical company is paying out a dividend of $0.41 per share at the moment, with a dividend yield of 3.27% compared to the Large Cap Pharmaceuticals industry's yield of 2.74% and the S&P 500's yield of 1.97%.
+Based in New York, Bristol-Myers Squibb (BMY) is in the Medical sector, and so far this year, shares have seen a price change of -5.89%.
+The biopharmaceutical company is paying out a dividend of $0.41 per share at the moment, with a dividend yield of 3.35% compared to the Large Cap Pharmaceuticals industry's yield of 2.68% and the S&P 500's yield of 1.93%.

 In terms of dividend growth, the company's current annualized dividend of $1.64 is up 2.5% from last year.
-In the past five-year period, Bristol-Myers Squibb has increased its dividend 4 times on a year-over-year basis for an average annual increase of 2.42%.
+Over the last 5 years, Bristol-Myers Squibb has increased its dividend 4 times on a year-over-year basis for an average annual increase of 2.42%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 Bristol-Myers's current payout ratio is 40%, meaning it paid out 40% of its trailing 12-month EPS as dividend.

-BMY is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $4.16 per share, which represents a year-over-year growth rate of 4.52%.
+Looking at this fiscal year, BMY expects solid earnings growth.
+The Zacks Consensus Estimate for 2019 is $4.16 per share, representing a year-over-year earnings growth rate of 4.52%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report